SomeWeekendReading/someweekendreading.github.io/_posts/2025-07-16-vaccine-writing-hard.md

    years, compared to Keytruda alone.
 They are 62% less likely to get a distant metastasis or death.

-   Statistical significance was just around $p \sim 5.3\%$, but you'd expect that in a very small Phase IIb trial.
+   Statistical significance was just marginally non-significant ataround $p \sim 5.3\%$, but you'd expect that in a very small Phase IIb trial.
 A large Phase III trial is where that'll get settled.

    Phase III launched in melanoma and non-small cell lung cancer, but they will take several years.
 Possibly that's good, since it might come up in the post-Trump era, presuming we